laidav/hubfx/packages/core/README.md

         - or different parts of it

   - update form api
-    - form to have its own hub
+    - form to have its own hub?  how should hubs be shared?
     - expose all the methods in the form component passed to children

 - set up cicd